 Poultry operation a saving grace for mother, son in face of family’s loss

-HENDERSON, Md. — For Faith Elliott Rossing, the spaces inside the new poultry houses she works with her 29-year-old son have taken on the aura of a sanctuary.
+HENDERSON, Md. — For Faith Elliott Rossing, the new poultry houses she works with her 29-year-old son have taken on the aura of a sanctuary.

 The family’s flock of 108,000 organically-raised chickens was supposed to be a job for three: Faith, her son Caleb, and Pete, her husband of more than three decades.

 That changed a year ago when Pete was diagnosed with a brain tumor just one month after the fledgling farm operation received its first flock.

 Pete Rossing died seven months later on Oct.
 4, 2017.
 He was 62 years old.

 It was an abrupt and tragic change for Faith and Caleb, but in the year since Pete’s death, they said, poultry farming has been a saving grace that unexpectedly made them closer.

 “Those walls are plastered with prayers,” said Faith, 60, of the poultry houses behind her home in northern Caroline County.
 “It got me up, it got me out.
 It’s truly my place to pray.”

 The three-house poultry operation was supposed to be a way back home for Pete, a successful commercial painter who’d grown tired of scaling grain tanks, bridges and other structures throughout the region, working mostly alone.